Seismic Testing and

 The Georgia Conservancy opposes efforts by the Federal government to open the Atlantic Ocean and Georgia's offshore waters to oil and gas exploration.

-The Trump Administration's decision to move forward with efforts to open the offshore waters of Georgia's coast to oil and gas exploration goes against sound science, economic realities and widespread opposition from coastal communities up and down the Eastern seaboard.
+The Trump Administration's November 2018 decision to open the offshore waters of Georgia's coast for seismic testing in an effort to expand oil and gas exploration goes against sound science, economic realities and widespread opposition from coastal communities up and down the Eastern seaboard.

-The Georgia Conservancy stands with other environmental organizations to call into question if South Atlantic Area leases are even justified and to question the hurried manner being used to reconsider the OCS Oil and Gas Leasing program when a previous administration excluded this area less than two years ago.
+The Georgia Conservancy stands with other environmental organizations to call into question if South Atlantic Area leases are even justified and to question the hurried manner being used to reconsider the Outer Continental Shelf (OCS) Oil and Gas Leasing program when a previous administration excluded this area less than two years ago.

 Former Secretary of the Interior Sally Jewell, cabinet member in the Obama Administration, announced on November 11, 2016 that the 2017-2022 OCS leasing plan would not include the Atlantic, in large part because BOEM data from 2016 found that more than 70 percent of the recoverable oil was included in the already-approved lease program.

 Georgia’s extensive estuaries comprise one third of the East Coast’s remaining salt marshes, and they play a critical role in maintaining our shrimp and fish populations.
-Further compounding the issue, Georgia’s coast is home to various endangered marine species.
-These include the North Atlantic right whale (NARW), one of the most endangered whales in the world, with only about 500 remaining.
-The Georgia Conservancy has a long history of advocating for the protection of the NARW, Georgia’s official marine mammal.
+Further compounding the issue, Georgia’s coast is home to various endangered marine species, as mentioned above.

 In 1975, the Georgia Conservancy became an active stakeholder when we started to follow plans to develop domestic oil production on Georgia’s coast.
-In May 1976, the Georgia Conservancy began working with what would become the Coastal Zone Management program, created to bring together government, petroleum industry, and environmental representatives to consider the onshore impact of offshore oil and gas development.
-Then as now, the Georgia Conservancy realizes such drilling off of our coast would bring demands on public services, oil spills and health hazards, as well as jobs and economic profit.
-If these leases are approved, there will be a major question looming for our coastal communities as they struggle to deal with our disrupted tourism and seafood industries.
+In May 1976, the Georgia Conservancy began working with what would become the Coastal Zone Management program, created to bring together government, the petroleum industry and environmental representatives to consider the onshore impact of offshore oil and gas development.
+Then as now, the Georgia Conservancy realizes such drilling off of our coast would bring demands to onshore natural resources and public services, as well as introduce the increased risk of oil spills and health hazards.
+Additionally, if oil and gas exploration moves forward, there will be a major question looming for our coastal communities as they struggle to deal with our disrupted tourism and seafood industries.

 Since the 1970s, a host of partner organizations working collaboratively has greatly advanced our understanding of the unique coastal ecology of Georgia’s offshore, marshes and critical nearshore habitats.
 These organizations have included the Georgia Department of Natural Resources’ Coastal Resource Division, the University of Georgia Skidaway Institute, The Georgia Conservancy, The Nature Conservancy, Gray's Reef National Marine Sanctuary and Sapelo Island National Estuarine Research Reserve.
 During this time, the population of Georgia’s coastal region has more than doubled.
 Given the unique conditions of Georgia’s coast with only four of the 14 barrier islands being significantly inhabited, any offshore oil and gas piping or support infrastructure will be located in populated areas (barrier island or mainland) or in conserved critical maritime coastal habitat.

-The Georgia Conservancy does not believe that allowing oil and gas drilling in Georgia’s offshore waters is in the best interests of our state or nation.
-The risks far outweigh the reward.
-We appreciate the opportunity to voice our concerns in hopes that our federal agencies will use science and economic data to show that it does not make sense to lease areas off the Georgia coast for oil and natural gas drilling.
+The Georgia Conservancy is adamantly opposed to seismic testing and oil and gas drilling in Georgia’s offshore waters.
+It is not in the best interest of our state or our nation and the risks far outweigh the reward.
+We appreciate the opportunity to voice our concerns in hopes that our elected officials will acknowledge and accept the scientific and economic data that refutes the need for oil and gas drilling off of Georgia’s coast.

 Click here for more information on the Georgia Conservancy's Coastal Program